 Can I get an internship?

 Yes.
 In fact, an internship is required in order to graduate.
-Many of these internships are paid positions and will give you valuable work experience before returning home.
+These internships will give you valuable work experience before graduation.
 In addition to providing excellent opportunities to make professional connections, many internships lead to job offers.
 After you graduate, you may apply for Optional Practical Training (OPT) and work in the U.S. for an additional year before going home.
 These internship and work opportunities make our Sport Management program a popular choice for international students.

 How quickly can one complete the master's degree in sport management?

 Students have six years to complete the degree, but fulltime graduate students can expect to complete it in two years.